erland/pwa-whiteboard/docs/specification.md

   - Delete objects
 - Undo / redo at the board level

+### 3.2.1 Board Types and Tool Presets (v1+)

+A whiteboard has a **board type** that controls the editing experience.

+- A board type defines which tools are available in the toolbox.
+  - The **Selection** tool must be available in all board types.
+  - Example board types:
+    - **Advanced**: all tools available.
+    - **Freehand**: only Freehand + Selection.
+    - **Brainstorming**: focused toolbox (e.g., Sticky Notes + Selection) with simplified settings.
+- A board type may define **tool presets** (multiple toolbox entries that share the same base tool but with different default settings), for example:
+  - “Rectangle (outline)” and “Rectangle (filled)”.
+- A board type may hide and/or lock certain settings to simplify the UI and ensure consistent styling.

 ### 3.3 Whiteboard Navigation

 - Pan (move the view) over an area larger than the visible screen